 You are here

 This attractive ornamental birch from West China is often seen in modern gardens.
-It was first introduced into cultivation by English plant collector E H Wilson for Veitch's nursery in 1901, and again by the Falkirk-born Scottish plant collector George Forrest (1873-1932).
-Forrest was one of the most prolific collectors of all time, carrying out seven expeditions to China from 1902 until his death in the field in 1932.
+It was first introduced into cultivation by English plant collector Ernest Henry Wilson for Veitch's nursery in 1901, and again by the Falkirk-born Scottish plant collector George Forrest (1873-1932).
+Forrest was one of the most prolific collectors of all time, carrying out seven expeditions to China from 1904 until his death in the field in 1932.
 Originally an employee of the Royal Botanic Garden Edinburgh, his funding came from several sources, including English cotton merchant and founder of Ness Botanic Gardens Arthur Kilpin Bulley and estate owner J.C.
 Williams.

-He collaborated with Sir Isaac Bayley Balfour (1853-1922) and Sir William Wright Smith (1875-1956) VMH, Queen's Botanist who was born in Lochmaben and rose to become Regius Keeper of the Royal Botanic Garden, Edinburgh.
-Smith described many of the new plant introductions made by Forrest which included primulas, meconopsis and rhododendrons, many of which were new to science.
+He collaborated with Sir Isaac Bayley Balfour (1853-1922) and Sir William Wright Smith (1875-1956), who were both Regius Keepers of the Royal Botanic Garden, Edinburgh.
+Balfour and Smith described many of the new plant introductions made by Forrest which included primulas, meconopsis, lillies and rhododendrons, many of which were new to science.

-Forrest employed indigenous collectors to assist him and the contributions made by them to both science and the modern garden is enormous as he introduced innumerable new species of these genera and lilies to cultivation.
-He also sent back over 31,000 dried herbarium specimens.
-A prolific photographer and an expert naturalist with an interest in birds, mammals and insects, there are many plants named after him and his photographic collection still exists in the archives of the Royal Botanic Garden Edinburgh today.
+Forrest employed indigenous collectors to assist him and the contributions made by them to both science and the modern garden is enormous as they introduced innumerable new species of these genera and lilies to cultivation.
+They also sent back over 31,000 dried herbarium specimens.
+A prolific photographer and an expert naturalist with an interest in birds, mammals and insects, there are many plants named after Forrest and his correspondence and photographic collections still exists in the archives of the Royal Botanic Garden Edinburgh today.